Life outside the nook

 Winnie Hollowell

 The list had three items on it: coffee, a birthday card, and a specific screw for a shelf bracket that’s been half-installed on my wall since Tuesday.
-I am telling you this up front, on the record, because the gap between what I planned and what actually happened is the most honest thing I can tell you about how my brain runs when it isn’t pointed at a spreadsheet.
+I wrote it on an index card, because I write everything on index cards, a habit that has survived several decades and at least one intervention from a well-meaning friend who bought me a label maker “so you can stop.”
+The label maker is on the shelf.
+The index cards continue.
+I am telling you the contents of the list up front, on the record, because the gap between what I planned and what actually happened is the most honest thing I can tell you about how my brain runs when it isn’t pointed at a spreadsheet — call it a day in the life of a professional organizer, off the clock, where the clock turns out not to mean much.

 I did not make it past the first block without a detour.